fsmosca/booklet-writer/README.md

 To generate a book for black using stockfish engine, you may set black multipv to 1 and white multipv to 4 and movetime of 1000 ms.

-`booklet-writer.py --engine stockfish.exe --hash 128 --threads 1 --movetime 1000 --bmultipv 1 --wmultipv 4 --bookside black`
+`booklet-writer.py --engine stockfish.exe --hash 128 --threads 1 --movetime 1000 --bmultipv 1 --wmultipv 4 --bookside black --inpgn sample.pgn`

 ### Output
 The output currently is a pgn file and this is in append mode.